-THESE FORMS MUST BE PRINTED ON THESIS (acid free) PAPER (the same paper you will print copies of your thesis/dissertation on for the final submission to the thesis editor).
+THESE FORMS MUST BE PRINTED ON THESIS (acid-free) PAPER (the same paper on which you will print copies of your thesis/dissertation for the final submission to the thesis editor).

-For in-depth guidelines regarding these forms and other thesis/dissertation specifications, please see the thesis handbook at (http://www.gradschool.utah.edu/thesis/handbook.pdf).
+For in-depth guidelines regarding these forms and other thesis/dissertation specifications, please see the thesis handbook by contacting the Graduate School Thesis office.

 3) Following the oral defense, submit one copy of the thesis/dissertation to the thesis editor (this copy can be on plain paper).
 After you make the final edits, you will submit one final copy (printed on thesis paper with the Final Reading and Supervisory Committee forms you had signed) for distribution to the library.
 Additionally, the approved electronic copy will be provided to the library.
-Contact the thesis office for any questions regarding this portion of the process at 801-581-8893.
+Contact the thesis office for any questions regarding this process (801-581-8893).

-Dissertation Credit Hour Requirements
+Dissertation Credit Hour Registration